admin1

 Warning SignDescription

-No trigger from pressure releaseMay indicate a defective sensor.
+No trigger from pressure releaseMay indicate defective sensor.

 Consequences for Drivers and Vehicles